 - Each student benefits from participating in their own assessment process.

 - Self-reflection and goal-setting are keys to building success.

 - Feedback should emphasize mastery of complex subject matter.

 - Our school’s collaborative culture shapes attitudes and dispositions toward learning and personal growth.

 Sequoyah’s high school coursework frames a journey through interrelated studies supported by a personal advisory program and immersive experiences outside the classroom.
-Core subject areas include: math, science and technology, English and history, world languages, visual and performing arts.
+Core subject areas include math, science and technology, English and history, world languages, and visual and performing arts.

-Advanced courses provide opportunities for students to develop specialized subject area skills and knowledge.
-Students are encouraged to complete an independent study, with the support of a faculty advisor.
-All courses will be approved by University of California, meeting their “A-G” requirements.
+Advanced courses provide opportunities for students to develop specialized subject-area skills and knowledge.
+Students are encouraged to complete an independent study with the support of a faculty advisor.
+All courses will be approved by the University of California, meeting their “A-G” requirements.

 AdvisoryTIME FOR REFLECTION & DISCOVERY

 At Sequoyah, individualized mentoring will support each student’s academic, social and emotional growth.
-Students will be matched with an advisor as 9th graders, and will have the same advisor and small peer group for four years.
+Each student will be matched with an advisor in 9th grade and will have the same advisor and small peer group for four years.
 This will allow for the development of a meaningful relationship between advisor and advisees.

 Through the advisory program, students will learn how to improve attention, manage stress, and navigate personal challenges.
 With this consistent support students will learn to set and meet high standards and advocate appropriately and effectively for their own needs and the needs of others.